Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 The green colour on the outside of your tyre will alert you to the fact you’ve had an issue.
 We’ve used the same company’s product on bicycles to great success in this regard, but I can’t personally vouch for it on motorcycles.

 Slime will wash off in water if you choose to have the tyre replaced or professionally repaired.
-This stuff is intended as a temporary fix and riders should keep speeds below 50mph until the repair has had a chance to fully settle.
+This stuff is intended as a temporary fix, and riders should keep speeds below 50mph until the repair has had a chance to settle fully.

-Of course, there are people who’ll ride around indefinitely on a Slime-patched wheel.
+Of course, some people ride around indefinitely on a Slime-patched wheel.
 Do so at your own risk.

 Bike It CO2 Canister Kit